AndrewConway/ConcreteSTV/ElectionRules.md

 website having fixed the bugs we reported.
 This leads to different rules needed for 2020 and 2021.

 Prior to 2020, ElectionsACT made their counting code publicly available (and it was unusually good quality).
-In 2020 they made it a secret (just in time for the bugs).
+In 2020 they rewote it and made it a secret (just in time for the bugs).
+In 2021 they fixed the bugs we identified, recounted the election, and in 2024 made the code publicly available again.

 - **ACTPre2020** : This is my interpretation of the rules used by ElectionsACT for the 2008, 2012, and 2016
   elections.
 It seems to match the legislation well.